 - Follow instructions provided by VDH and the CDC.

 Health officials advise the steps you take to prevent the spread of the common cold and flu will help prevent coronavirus.
-There is currently no vaccine.
-The best way to prevent illness is to avoid being exposed to the virus.
+The best way to prevent illness is to avoid being exposed to the virus and to get vaccinated.
 As a reminder, the CDC always recommends everyday preventative actions to help prevent the spread of respiratory diseases, including:

 - Avoid close contact with people who are sick.